planttheidea/moize/README.md

 memoized(object); // 'bar'
 ```

-**NOTE**: This is much slower than the default key storage, and usually the same requirements can be meet with `isDeepEqual`, so use at your discretion.
-Also, if `serialize` is combined with either `maxArgs` or `transformArgs`, the following order is used:
+If `serialize` is combined with either `maxArgs` or `transformArgs`, the following order is used:

 1.  limit by `maxArgs` (if applicable)
 1.  transform by `transformArgs` (if applicable)
 1.  serialize by `serializer`

+**NOTE**: This is much slower than the default key storage, and usually the same requirements can be meet with `isDeepEqual`, so use at your discretion.

 #### maxAge